 For the purposes of this tutorial, I am going to assume you are configuring DD-WRT as your primary router.

 Most of us have an old router like a Linksys WRT54G laying around, or if we don’t, it’s very easy to find one–the nearest garage sale or thrift store is a good bet–but sometimes all we need is a switch, to hook up a couple more computers or other devices to a wired connection.
 Using a router as a switch wastes some of its capabilities, but it’s easy to do.
+Here’s how to use a router as a switch.

 I’ve been noticing a lot of slowness that I’ve traced to DNS issues lately, typically with the caching DNS in routers.
 It happened to me, and it happened to my mom.
 We have different routers from different manufacturers, and they probably even use different embedded operating systems.
 Hers almost assuredly runs Linux; I have an oddball one that runs FreeBSD.